LBL-EESA/HAMR/doc/rtd/index.rst

 The `hamr::buffer <doxygen/classhamr_1_1buffer.html>`_ class is a container that has capabilities similar to `std::vector` and can provide access to data in different accelerator execution environments.
-During construction Producers of data declare in which environment (CUDA,ROCm, HIP, OpernMP, etc) the data will initially be accessible in.
+During construction Producers of data declare in which environment (CUDA, ROCm, HIP, OpernMP, etc) the data will initially be accessible in.
 Access to the data in the declared environment is essentially free.
 When consumers of the data need to access the data, they